 - I have twins who are 10, a 8 year old and I recently had my 4th baby – all boys, all crazy, and all the centre of my world.

 - In my spare time you’ll find me surround by my tribe sitting in circles, chatting birth and parenting, walking along Scottish beaches or doing a downward facing dog.

 - Clients often call me their sounding board – I couldn’t think of a better term for what I am – letting them explore their instincts, thoughts and ideas and then helping them come up with a plan of action based on their own opinions (maybe with a gentle nudge or hug here or there).

-I have been working closely with parents since 2009 including a large amount of voluntary work for the local Edinburgh twins club and, more recently, co-founded Juno Perinatal Mental Health Support supporting mums with perinatal mental health.
+I have been working closely with parents since 2009 including a large amount of voluntary work for the local Edinburgh twins club and, in 2015, co-founded Juno Perinatal Mental Health Support supporting mums with perinatal mental health.
 I established Edinburgh Birth and Baby in 2014.
-I am a member of the Maternity Services Liaison Committee for NHS Lothian and co-facilitate a Positive Birth Movement Group.
-In 2016 I became Doula UK rep for Scotland East and Scotland West.
+I am a member of the Maternity Services Liaison Committee for NHS Lothian, a Change Agent for Maternal Mental Health Scotland, a service user for the Managed Clinical Network for Perinatal Mental Health.